rayahazi/SQL-B-2020/09-Lesson/Join/Class task.md

 6. Write a SQL statement to find the details of a order i.e. order number, order date, amount of order, which customer gives the order and which salesman works for that customer and how much commission he gets for an order.

-7. Write a SQL statement to make a join on the tables salesman, customer and orders in such a form that the same column of each table will appear once and only the relational rows will come.

-8. Write a SQL statement to make a list in ascending order for the customer who works either through a salesman or by own.
+7. Write a SQL statement to make a list in ascending order for the customer who works either through a salesman or by own.

-9. Write a SQL statement to make a list in ascending order for the customer who holds a grade less than 300 and works either through a salesman or by own.
+8. Write a SQL statement to make a list in ascending order for the customer who holds a grade less than 300 and works either through a salesman or by own.

-10. Write a SQL statement to make a report with customer name, city, order number, order date, and order amount in ascending order according to the order date to find that either any of the existing customers have placed no order or placed one or more orders.
+9. Write a SQL statement to make a report with customer name, city, order number, order date, and order amount in ascending order according to the order date to find that either any of the existing customers have placed no order or placed one or more orders.

-11. Write a SQL statement to make a report with customer name, city, order number, order date, order amount salesman name and commission to find that either any of the existing customers have placed no order or placed one or more orders by their salesman or by own.
+10. Write a SQL statement to make a report with customer name, city, order number, order date, order amount salesman name and commission to find that either any of the existing customers have placed no order or placed one or more orders by their salesman or by own.

-12. Write a SQL statement to make a list in ascending order for the salesmen who works either for one or more customer or not yet join under any of the customers.
+11. Write a SQL statement to make a list in ascending order for the salesmen who works either for one or more customer or not yet join under any of the customers.

-13. Write a SQL statement to make a list for the salesmen who works either for one or more customer or not yet join under any of the customers who placed either one or more orders or no order to their supplier.
+12. Write a SQL statement to make a list for the salesmen who works either for one or more customer or not yet join under any of the customers who placed either one or more orders or no order to their supplier.

-14. Write a SQL statement to make a list for the salesmen who either work for one or more customers or yet to join any of the customer.
+13. Write a SQL statement to make a list for the salesmen who either work for one or more customers or yet to join any of the customer.
 The customer may have placed, either one or more orders on or above order amount 2000 and must have a grade, or he may not have placed any order to the associated supplier.

-15. Write a SQL statement to make a report with customer name, city, order no. order date, purchase amount for those customers from the existing list who placed one or more orders or which order(s) have been placed by the customer who is not on the list.
+14. Write a SQL statement to make a report with customer name, city, order no. order date, purchase amount for those customers from the existing list who placed one or more orders or which order(s) have been placed by the customer who is not on the list.

-16. Write a SQL statement to make a report with customer name, city, order no. order date, purchase amount for only those customers on the list who must have a grade and placed one or more orders or which order(s) have been placed by the customer who is neither in the list not have a grade.
+15. Write a SQL statement to make a report with customer name, city, order no. order date, purchase amount for only those customers on the list who must have a grade and placed one or more orders or which order(s) have been placed by the customer who is neither in the list not have a grade.

-17. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa.
+16. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa.

-18. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa for that customer who belongs to a city.
+17. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa for that customer who belongs to a city.

-19. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa for those salesmen who belongs to a city and the customers who must have a grade.
+18. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa for those salesmen who belongs to a city and the customers who must have a grade.

-20. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa for those salesmen who must belong a city which is not the same as his customer and the customers should have an own grade.
+19. Write a SQL statement to make a cartesian product between salesman and customer i.e. each salesman will appear for all customer and vice versa for those salesmen who must belong a city which is not the same as his customer and the customers should have an own grade.